NoriSte/all-my-contributions/README.md

 ## Articles

 #### 2022
+- Keeping TypeScript Type Guards safe and up to date (a simpler solution) ([dev.to](https://dev.to/noriste/keeping-typescript-type-guards-safe-and-up-to-date-a-simpler-solution-ja3))
 - The challenges of rendering an OpenLayers map in a popup through React ([dev.to](https://dev.to/noriste/the-challenges-of-rendering-an-openlayers-map-in-a-popup-through-react-2elh))
 - Speed up E2E tests for Vite-based apps ([dev.to](https://dev.to/noriste/speed-up-e2e-tests-for-vite-based-apps-3k4l))